prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 5.4.3 Interval.
 Provide the time interval between the display of slideshow images in seconds.
 5.4.4 Enable filmstrip.
 Choose whether to include the filmstrip of gallery or album images in the lightbox or not.
 5.4.5 Filmstrip height.
 Define the height of the filmstrip in pixels.
 5.4.6 Enable control buttons.
-Choose whether to display control buttons in the lightbox gallery or not.
+Choose whether to display control buttons in the lightbox or not.
 5.4.7 Enable fullscreen.
 Choose whether to have a possibility of entering Fullscreen from the lightbox or not.
 5.4.8 Enable info.
 Choose whether to have possibility of displaying gallery image information (Title and description) in this view or not.
 5.4.9 Display info by default.
 Choose whether to display gallery image title by default when opening the lightbox or not.
 The image can be hidden hitting info button.